-(d) Tax abatement: Tax abatement shall be administered in accordance with State statute.
+(d) Tax abatement.
+Tax abatement shall be administered in accordance with State statute.

-(e) Tax stabilization:
+(e) Tax stabilization.

 (1) Authority to negotiate and grant tax stabilization agreements shall be granted and revoked by the voters.

-(f) Special assessments:
+(f) Special assessments.

 (2) The procedures for each special assessment must be outlined and authorized by an ordinance explaining the reason for the assessment, the amounts and basis for the amounts, the collection of the assessments, and all other matters related to the assessment.

-(g) Tax classification; special nonresidential property tax; repeal of inventory tax:
+(g) Tax classification; special nonresidential property tax; repeal of inventory tax.

 (1) For purposes of this section:

 (A) All real and personal property, other than inventory, that is not classified in the grand list as residential property, a farm, or vacant land shall be classified as commercial, industrial, utilities (electric), utilities (other), or equipment, and shall be collectively classified as "special nonresidential property."
-Special nonresidential property does not include property used for dwelling or farm purposes or accessory property which is subordinate to or customarily incidental to the main residential or farm use, such as garages and out buildings.
+Special nonresidential property does not include property used for dwelling or farm purposes or accessory property that is subordinate to or customarily incidental to the main residential or farm use, such as garages and out buildings.

 (B) "1996 minimum grand list value" means the aggregate grand list value of special nonresidential property and inventory on January 1, 1996.